 The village of Clyst Hydon is only ten miles from Exeter, but arriving here feels a little like stepping back in time.
 Driving through the winding green Devon lanes past fields and forest to reach us marks the start of the adventure.

-We saved the pub from closure with the help of local villagers, renovated it and reopened in August 2013.
-Ex-Gidleigh Park Head Chef Ian Webber now heads up the kitchen bringing the skill and perfectionism of his Michelin starred background to give the menus a down to earth, comfort food appeal.
+The pub was saved from closure with the help of local villagers, then renovated and reopened in August 2013.
+Ex-Gidleigh Park Head Chef Ian Webber heads up the kitchen bringing the skills from his Michelin starred background to give the menus a down to earth, comfort food appeal.